What is a Customer Data Platform (CDP) and how does it enhance your marketing strategy?

 The CDP is not the Data Warehouse.

-CDP is not CRM (Customer Relationship Management).
+The CDP is not the CRM (Customer Relationship Management).

-Data Types for a CDP
+Types of Data for a CDP

 What is Customer Data?

 #1.
-Personal - Customer Identity.
+Personal - Customer identity.

 #2.
 Details - Additional personal information that allows us to better characterize customers.